“A gripping tale with a realistic adolescent love story,

 About the Author

-Jacob Dinezon (1852?-1919) was a beloved and successful 19th century Jewish novelist who wrote poignant stories about Eastern European shtetl life.
+Jacob Dinezon (1851?-1919) was a beloved and successful 19th-century Jewish novelist who wrote poignant stories about Eastern European urban and shtetl life.
 Called the “Father of the Jewish Realistic Romance,” Dinezon focused on the emotional conflicts affecting young people as the modern ideas of the Jewish Enlightenment challenged traditional religious practices and social norms.
 Frequently, the plight of his characters brought tears to the eyes of his devoted readers.

 Learn more about Jacob Dinezon at www.jacobdinezon.com